 The Information Security program at the University of Toronto (U of T) is continually working with the community to better protect the University and its people against security risks.
-Most recently, the University’s Information Security Council has developed the Information Security Standard (the Standard) to provide a set of baseline security measures to protect our data and information systems based on the associated data classification.
+Most recently, the University’s Information Security Council has endorsed the Information Security Standard (the Standard) to provide a set of baseline security measures to protect our data and information systems based on the associated data classification.
 The standard is customized to U of T’s specific environment.

 “The Information Security Standard consists of the measures we take to protect our systems and data based on risk,” said Deyves Fonseca, Associate Director, Information Security Operations.
 “Keeping U of T’s data and computing environment safe and secure is a team effort.
 Therefore, it is critical that everyone at U of T understands the Information Security Standard and applies it to protect our data and information systems,” he added.